jacobarriola/wordpress-progressive-images/README.txt

 View the repo on [GitHub](https://github.com/jacobarriola/wordpress-progressive-images) to view available filters.

 == Changelog ==
+= 0.5 =
+* Add class on image parent after image loads.
+This helps in the event there are more than one images on a page.

 = 0.4 =
 * Remove background color once an image loads [#1](https://github.com/jacobarriola/wordpress-progressive-images/issues/1)
 * Fix how aspect ratio is calculated